Can you paint a vinyl fence? And for what reasons? In this post, I’ll focus on the whys of painting a vinyl fence. Stay with me!

 Note: Ensure you take the correct measurements of the depth that needs filling and the length of your fence.

-Even though the concrete blocks might not be the most attractive option, you’ll get the best results if you use a heavy-duty digger.
+Even though the concrete blocks might not be the most attractive option, you’ll get the best results using a heavy-duty digger.

 Continue with the same process replacing all gaps with the blocks before filling the remaining spaces with dirt.

 River rocks between 1” – 3” in diameter will be best to replace the gaps under your vinyl fencing.
 You can also use decorative stones for the same purpose.